prashantbodh099/GUI-Sudoku-/README.md

 5).
 Dif_Game.java: This java file id specially developed for the pro level means a hard sudoku.It will generate a 16x16 sudoku.
 6). xSudoku.java: Last but not the least ,this is basically  a diagonal sudoku generator.It will be of 9x9.

-All the game id GUI based .
+All the game is GUI based .